Japanese Public Key Infrastructure (JPKI)

 - Related Documents

-Japanese Public Key Infrastructure is a safe and reliable identity verification service that uses electronic certification installed in My Number Card's IC chips (My Number is not used) to authenticate users online and publicly confirm that contracts and other documents have not been tampered with.
-Japanese Public Key Infrastructure can be used not only by administrative agencies but also by various services in private sector.
+Japanese Public Key Infrastructure is a safe and secure identity verification service that uses electronic certification (not My Number) installed in My Number Card's IC chips to publicly verify the identity of the user and that documents such as contracts have not been tampered with online.
+Japanese Public Key Infrastructure can be used not only by administrative agencies but also by introducing it into various private sector services.

 The use of Japanese Public Key Infrastructure is expected to improve customer service and reduce administrative costs.
-For example, it can reduce the cost and time required for customers to fill out and mail identity verification documents and applications.
-It can also reduce the workload required by private sector to accept and review documents.
+For example, the cost and time required for customers to fill out and mail identity verification documents and application forms can be reduced.
+In addition, the workload required for private sector to receive and review documents can be reduced.

-As of February 3, 2025, there are 652 companies in private sector that use Japanese Public Key Infrastructure.
-It is used in various situations, such as opening bank and securities accounts and concluding loan contracts.
+As of June 9, 2025, there were 736 private sector companies using Japanese Public Key Infrastructure.
+It is used in a variety of situations, such as opening a bank or securities account or making a loan contract.

-This system is operated by Japan Agency for Local Authority Information Systems (hereinafter referred to as "J-LIS"), a corporation jointly managed by the national government and local public entities based on the Public Personal Authentication Law * 2, and has the highest level of security and reliability.
+This system is operated by Japan Agency for Local Authority Information Systems (hereinafter referred to as "J-LIS"), a corporation jointly managed by the national and local governments based on the Public Personal Authentication Act * 2, and has the highest level of security and reliability.

-When private sector introduces Japanese Public Key Infrastructure, there are two ways to use it.
-One is to become an approved business operator after receiving approval from the competent minister based on the Public Personal Authentication Act, and the other is to entrust signature verification work to an approved business operator.
-To become an approved business operator, facilities and systems for information management in signature verification work are required.
+When private sector introduces a Japanese Public Key Infrastructure, there are two ways to use it.
+One is to become a certified business operator by obtaining certification from the competent minister based on the Public Personal Authentication Act, and the other is to entrust the signature verification service to a certified business operator.
+To become a certified business operator, it is necessary to have facilities and systems for information management in the signature verification service.
 The facilities can also be used in the cloud.
-On the other hand, by entrusting signature verification work to an approved business operator, it is possible to introduce Japanese Public Key Infrastructure without requiring each business operator to develop signature verification facilities.
+On the other hand, by entrusting the signature verification service to a certified business operator, it is possible to introduce a Japanese Public Key Infrastructure without requiring each business operator to develop signature verification facilities.

-Efforts * 3 to popularize and expand the use of My Number Card, including Japanese Public Key Infrastructure, are being strongly promoted throughout the government, and My Number Card is becoming increasingly convenient and user-friendly for the people.
-Currently, the number of valid applications * 4 in My Number Card has exceeded the number of issued driver's licenses as of January 2023, reaching two-thirds of the population (about 83 million).
+Efforts * 3 to promote and expand the use of My Number Card, including Japanese Public Key Infrastructure, are being strongly promoted throughout the government, and My Number Card is becoming increasingly convenient and easy to use for citizens.
+At present, the number of valid applications * 4 for My Number Card has exceeded the number of driver's licenses issued as of January 2023, reaching two-thirds of the population (approximately 83 million).

-* 2 Act on Certification Business of Japan Agency for Local Authority Information Systems Pertaining to Electronic Signatures, etc.
+* 2 Act on Certification Business of Japan Agency for Local Authority Information Systems Concerning Electronic Signatures, etc.

 - * 3 Please refer to the following for the roadmap of major initiatives.